-Our existing merchant base is critical to our success, generating approximately 74% and 85% of our GMV in the year ended December 31, 2019 and 2020, respectively.
-Our Net Dollar Retention Rate for the years ended December 31, 2019 and 2020 was 134% and 172%, respectively.
+Our existing merchant base is critical to our success, generating approximately 74% and % of our GMV in the year ended December 31, 2019 and 2020, respectively.
+Our Net Dollar Retention Rate for the years ended December 31, 2019 and 2020 was 134% and %, respectively.
 Our high Net Dollar Retention Rate is driven both by strong retention and by the growth of our merchants' transaction volumes processed on our platform.
+To the best of our knowledge, we have never lost a merchant to any competing provider.
 We believe this highlights the mission-critical nature of our platform for merchants that continue to grow with us over time.

-As of December 31, 2020, we had a diversified base of 442 merchants, up 56% from 283 merchants as of December 31, 2019, and up 175% from 161 merchants as of December 31, 2018.
-These merchants range from globally-recognized retailers to small, emerging brands located across 11 countries.
-In the years ended December 31, 2019 and 2020, our largest merchant represented approximately 20% and 15% of total GMV, respectively, and generated 25% and 18% of our total revenues, respectively, while our top ten merchants represented 44% and 37% of our total revenues for the years ended December 31, 2019 and 2020, respectively.
+As of December 31, 2020, we had a diversified base of merchants, ranging from globally-recognized retailers to small, emerging brands across countries.
+In the years ended December 31, 2019 and the nine months ended September 30, 2020, our largest merchant represented approximately 25% and 18% of our total revenues, respectively, while our top ten merchants represented 44% of our total revenues for the year ended December 31, 2019.
 We expect the percentage of our revenue represented by our largest merchants to continue decreasing in future years as our existing merchants continue to grow and we onboard new merchants.

 Our significant scale and growth means we also enjoy increasing geographic diversification in terms of both "outbound" sales, which term refers to sales from the merchant's country of origin, and "destination market" sales, which term refers to sales made to shoppers various markets.
 The United Kingdom has historically been our largest outbound market.
-However, outbound sales from the United Kingdom as a percentage of total revenue have been decreasing over time as we developed additional outbound markets, namely the United States and the EU.
-For the year ended December 31, 2020, the United Kingdom represented 58.8% of our revenues, with North America, the EU, and Israel representing 25%, 15.6% and 0.6%, respectively.
-While we expect our outbound sales from the United Kingdom to continue growing in absolute terms, we expect that outbound sales from the United Kingdom as a percentage of total revenue will continue to decrease in future periods.
+However, outbound sales from the United Kingdom as a percentage of total revenue have been decreasing over time as we developed additional outbound markets, namely the United States and European Union.
+For the year ended December 31, 2020, the United Kingdom represented % of our revenues, with North America, Europe, and Israel representing % and %, respectively.
+While we expect our outbound sales from the %, United Kingdom to continue growing in absolute terms, we expect that outbound sales from the United Kingdom as a percentage of total revenue will continue to decrease in future periods.
 We expect to continue attracting new merchants in geographies outside of the United Kingdom, including countries in which we have existing operations as well as new markets.
 For example, we are beginning to establish a presence in the Asia-Pacific ("APAC") region, which we believe represents a significant opportunity.
-Of the 442 merchants served by our platform as of December 31, 2020, 53.4% were located in the United Kingdom, while 33.0% and 12.4% were located in North America and Europe, respectively, and 1.1% were located in other geographies.
-With regards to the destination markets from which shoppers make purchases through our platform, the United States, the largest destination market, represented 16% of our total revenue for the year ended December 31, 2020, and no other destination market represented more than 10% of our total revenue for such period.
+With regards to the destination markets from which shoppers make purchases through our platform, no single destination market represented more than % of our total revenue for the year ended December 31, 2020.